xiix0/scam/README.md

-There will be big changes for you but you will be happy.
+Someone whom you reject today, will reject you tomorrow.